yunaxin/Spotify_Predictive_Model/README.md

 4. Ablation Testing — removing any single feature dropped model accuracy, even features with low correlation like num_artists (-0.038).
 This confirms that Random Forest captures non-linear patterns that correlation alone misses.

-<iframe
-  src="assets/confusion_matrix.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>

-The confusion matrix above shows how our final model performed on the 1,200 test tracks.
-Out of 457 truly popular tracks, the model correctly identified 317 (69.1% recall) while missing 140.
-Out of 743 truly non-popular tracks, the model correctly classified 667 (89.8%) while falsely labeling 76 as popular.

-The model performs significantly better at identifying non-popular tracks than popular ones.
-This is expected given the class imbalance, with only 25% of tracks labeled popular, the model has seen fewer examples of what makes a track popular during training.
-Despite this challenge, an F1 score of 0.745 suggests the model has learned meaningful patterns from audio features, genre, and metadata to distinguish popular from non-popular tracks.

 ### Engineered Features
 We engineered three new features on top of the baseline: